Most of our students have a few things in common:

 - Study independently for Levels objectives requiring them to discuss or demonstrate their knowledge.

-Your unmounted HorseSense students might spend the most time with their study guides, using them to test their knowledge and study ahead for Level Up Clinics.
+Having students come into lessons with in-depth understanding of the why allows us to progress much more quickly to the how.
+Your unmounted HorseSense students might spend the most time with their study guides, using them to test their knowledge and study ahead for Level Up Clinics or Camps.

 We encourage unmounted students to think of study guides as a Spark Notes-type overview, and to supplement their reading with specific reference books, videos and websites.